Industry Transition Spotlight: Sara Artusi, PhD

 Even if I successfully transitioned from academia to industry recently, our private FB groups (CS associates and CS executive associates) remain an important resource for tips and suggestions that help show me how to best navigate the corporate world.
 That is still new to me.

-Now that you’ve spent some time working in industry, what is the biggest piece of advice you’d like to share with those Associates who are still executing their job search?
+Now that you’ve spent some time working in industry, what is the biggest piece of advice you’d like to share with those Associates who are still looking to make their own industry transition?

 Take the job search as a journey, an occasion to learn a bit of yourself, your full potential, and to design your “personal brand.”
 A job interview is not just the moment when the company evaluates and screens you.
 It’s also your unique opportunity to test the company, environment and culture, expectations for the candidate and job requirements.
 Even if it is hard to accept and digest at times, a rejection is not necessarily a negative thing.
 It’s just one more step towards the position that best fits your skills and aspirations.

-To learn more about how you can transition into an industry career like Sara, including instant access to our exclusive training videos, case studies, industry insider documents, transition plan, and private online network, get on the waitlist for the Cheeky Scientist Association.
+You get instant feedback from our trainers 24/7 on any job search-related question so you can be 100% confident in your decisions about your job search and your overall career.
+To learn more about how to make your own industry transition, including instant access to our exclusive training videos, case studies, industry insider documents, transition plan, and private online network, get on the waitlist for the Cheeky Scientist Association.